Skip to main content

 When to Visit Bali

-The dry season (April to October) offers the best weather for outdoor activities, with clear skies and comfortable temperatures.
-The wet season (November to March) brings afternoon showers but also lush green landscapes, fewer tourists, and lower prices.
+The dry season (April to October) offers the best weather for outdoor activities, with clear skies and comfortable temperatures averaging 27°C. The wet season (November to March) brings afternoon showers but also lush green landscapes, fewer tourists, and lower prices.

 Where to Stay